£5m spent on translation services

-More than £5m has been spent on translation and interpretation services in Northern Ireland's health service during the last three years, it has been revealed.
+More than £5 million has been spent on translation and interpretation services in Northern Ireland's health service during the last three years, it was revealed.

-Spoken and written English is translated into 36 minority languages, with Polish, Lithuanian and Portuguese among the most common.
+Spoken and written English is delivered in 36 minority languages, with Polish, Lithuanian and Portuguese among the most common.
+Significant numbers of migrants from eastern and southern Europe came to Northern Ireland to work in food processing factories or ply trades during the time when the economy was growing.

-Three hundred and fifty four interpreters work across the region, the five health trusts confirmed.
-Services include face-to-face and telephone interpretation and written translation of documents.
+Three hundred and fifty four interpreters work across Northern Ireland, the five health trusts confirmed.
+Services include face-to-face interpretation, telephone interpretation and written translation of documents.

-Mr Dallat said: “These figures are alarming and need urgent reassessment.
+Mr Dallat said: "These figures are alarming and need urgent reassessment to ensure that the department is getting best value for money.

 "While the trusts must ensure people are not disadvantaged due to language difficulties, care should be taken to explore the voluntary and community sector for volunteers who will do this work without charge."

-A spokeswoman for Belfast Health Trust said they were required to ensure equality of access to services for people who are not proficient in English.
+A spokeswoman for Belfast health trust said they were required to ensure equality of access to services and to information for people who are not proficient in English as a first or second language.